Pao040883/kanmind/README.md

 - Comments

 ## License

-See LICENSE file for details.
+This project is for educational purposes.

 ## Contributing